 Halifax is a navy town, and I was always fascinated with the history, and the key role my middling but strategic home town played in the longest battle of the most catastrophic war in history.
 The Battle of the Atlantic lasted the duration, almost six full years, with constant, ongoing hostilities stretching pretty much from the first day of the war to the last.
 Like the much less lengthy Battle of Britain, it was a campaign upon which everything turned.
 To lose the battle for the sea lanes of the North Atlantic was to lose the war in Europe to the Nazis, and in the throes of preventing that horror, Canada eventually assembled the third largest navy in the world.
 With the sole and debatable exception of what went on in Hell-scapes like Stalingrad, the long, dangerous North Atlantic convoy escort missions carried out by the corvettes and destroyers of the Royal Canadian Navy were the most miserable and debilitating duty imaginable, with the surrounding ocean more dangerous than the wolf packs of U-Boats.
 There are so many ways to die at sea.

-They were just kids on those warships, sometimes ninety or a hundred of them packed into cramped, dark, smelly, rolling, heaving, yawing spaces that might accommodate twenty with a certain level of human comfort, and they were seasick, ill-fed, afraid and unspeakably tired – but the convoys had to get through.
+They were just kids on those warships, sometimes ninety or a hundred of them packed into cramped, dark, smelly, rolling, heaving, yawing spaces that might accommodate forty with a certain level of human comfort, and they were seasick, ill-fed, afraid and unspeakably tired – but the convoys had to get through.
 They had to, or Hitler would win.
 It was that simple, that stark, the stakes were really that high; everybody knew what was on the line, so everybody gave everything they had.
 Little Canada, in this most crucial of battles, punched way above its weight and did way more than its share, yet it was, for all that, a narrow victory.
-Yes, we were beating them soundly by the end, by the time we had the system down you were better off in a bomber over Berlin than a German submarine, but boy, it was grim for a while.
+Yes, we were beating them soundly by the end, and by the time we had the system down you were better off in a bomber over Berlin than a German submarine, but boy, it was grim for a while.
 They came within a hair’s breadth of severing the link between the Old World and the New.
 Churchill went on the record later that the U-Boats were the one thing in the whole war that really frightened him.

 I guess that knowing such things, which most of us back then did by the time we were teenagers, changes the way you approach the object.
 I remember how I felt, looking at all those names, a little later in my adolescence when I had a bit more of a grasp on what it all meant.
 I felt glad it wasn’t me.
 I felt relieved that nobody would ever have to rely upon me to pass the test those kids all passed.
 I felt certain I’d never really understand what it was like to live at a time of such awful possibilities, a time ended so recently, when guys like me could be more or less assured that at some point, their turn would come.